JamileQueiroz/aluralog/README.md

-You can have a visualisation of these metrics to each State (Brazil), type of vehicle, and Product category a long last three years.
+You can visualize these metrics to each State (Brazil), type of vehicle, and Product category for the past three years.

 Access to Dashboard on Power BI web: https://app.powerbi.com/view?r=eyJrIjoiNzZkZGEyZmUtNWQ4YS00NjQwLTgwYzktZWQ4ZTFhY2Q2OGYyIiwidCI6ImY1YTgxMzY2LWVjOWQtNDdhZC05YThmLWI0MWFkZjRlOTRmOCIsImMiOjl9&pageName=ReportSection